Oladipo Diya: Early life

-Donaldson Oladipo Diya was born on 3 April 1944 at Odogbolu, Ogun State, then Western Region, Nigeria.
-He was educated at the Methodist Primary School, Lagos, the Odogbolu Grammar School.
+Donaldson Oladipo Diya was born on 3 April 1944 in Odogbolu, Ogun State, then Western Region, Nigeria.
+He had his primary education at Yaba Methodist Primary School, Lagos and Odogbolu Grammar School.
+He was the older brother of politician Oyewole Diya.

 Military career

 Diya joined the Nigerian Defence Academy, Kaduna and fought during the Nigerian Civil War.
 He later attended the US Army School of Infantry, the Command and Staff College, Jaji (1980–1981) and the National Institute for Policy and Strategic Studies, Kuru.

 While serving in the military, Diya studied law at Ahmadu Bello University, Zaria, where he obtained an LLB degree, and then at the Nigerian Law School, where he was called to bar as Solicitor and Advocate of the Supreme Court of Nigeria.

-Oladipo Diya was Commander 31, Airborne Brigade.
+Diya was Commander 31, Airborne Brigade.
 He was appointed Military Governor of Ogun State from January 1984 to August 1985.
 He became General Officer Commanding 82 Division, Nigeria Army in 1985.

-General Oladipo Diya was Commandant, National War College (1991–1993) and then was appointed as Chief of Defence Staff.
+Diya was Commandant, National War College (1991–1993) and then was appointed Chief of Defence Staff.

 Chief of General Staff

-He was appointed Chief of General Staff in 1993 and Vice Chairman of the Provisional Ruling Council in 1994.
+Diya was appointed Chief of General Staff in 1993 and Vice Chairman of the Provisional Ruling Council in 1994.
 As Chief of the General Staff, he was the de facto Vice President of Nigeria during the Sani Abacha military junta from 1994 until he was arrested for treason in 1997.
 His Principal Staff Officer during this period was Bode George.